madewithcnc/documentation-site/src/made-with-cnc/hand-held-consoles/tormach/index.rst

 ^^^^^^^^^^^^

 * ``Path Pilot``
-    The hand held console requires Path Pilot version 2.51 or newer, it is **not** compatible with Mach3.
+    The hand-held console requires Path Pilot version 2.51 or newer, it is **not** compatible with Mach3.
 * ``1 free USB Port``

 .. note::